-Instead of building then reducing, it may be simpler to reduce while building, by calling void NrcPatternSetMergePattern(NRC_PATTERN_SET ps, NRC_PATTERN p);
+Instead of building then reducing, it may be simpler to reduce while building, by calling

+'''

+void NrcPatternSetMergePattern(NRC_PATTERN_SET ps, NRC_PATTERN p);

+'''

 It is like NrcPatternSetAddPattern except that it first tries to merge p into an existing pattern of ps, only adding it as a separate pattern as a last resort.
-Finally, void NrcPatternSetDebug(NRC_PATTERN_SET ps, int indent, FILE fp);

-produces a debug print of ps in the usual way.
+Finally, produces a debug print of ps in the usual way.